When to suspect this adverse reaction

 2. Apheresis platelets collected from male donors

-To further reduce the TRALI risk associated with apheresis platelets, Lifeblood has moved to a plateletpheresis panel comprised of cisgender male donors only.
+To further reduce the risk of TRALI associated with apheresis platelets, Lifeblood has moved to a plateletpheresis panel comprised of cisgender male donors only.

 3. Reduced plasma volume for Pooled and apheresis platelet components